bardiademon/Jjson/README.md

 # JavaJson(Jjson)

-It is a library for managing, generating and working with Json, which is built without using any additional libraries
+It is a library for managing, generating and working with Json

 Java version
 -----